Table of Contents

 Color Variants

-Primary Color Palette
+Primary Colour Palette

 Hosts Configuration

-There are instances where you are using a custom domain for your DeskDirector instance, or you are using Streamline IT, and you want a specific host, icon, logo and title will be displayed differently from to your main instance.
+There are instances where you are using a custom domain for your DeskDirector instance, or you are using Streamline IT, and you want a specific host, icon, logo and title will be displayed differently from your main instance.